-Hi, I'm David from London in the UK.
-I am a qualified and registered medical practitioner, transpersonal psychotherapist and executive coach.
+Hi, I'm Dr. David Perl from London in the UK.
+I am a registered medical practitioner and qualified transpersonal psychotherapist and executive coach.

 I qualified as a Medical Doctor in 1984 from the University of London, UK.
 In 1999 I left medicine to set up a Crisis Management and Trauma Psychology Consultancy.